 - Take a trip to the stunning 500 Lohan Temple

-- Hire an ATV and go absolutely wild on a safari tour along the beach and through jungle
+- Hire an ATV and go absolutely wild on a safari tour along the beach and through the jungle

 - Eat incredible street food at Pujasera and live to tell the tale!